LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 ### Colour

 * Do NOT use colour by itself to show meaning
-* Make sure that there is adequate contrast between background and text – use TPGi’s Colour Contrast Analyzer (CCA) to check contrast
+* Make sure that there is adequate contrast between background and text – use TPGi’s Colour Contrast Analyzer (CCA) (external website) to check contrast

 ## PowerPoint Accessibility Checker

-Accessibility Checker tests Microsoft PowerPoint documents for accessibility issues and gives errors, warnings, tips, and intelligent services.
+Accessibility Checker (external website) tests Microsoft PowerPoint documents for accessibility issues and gives errors, warnings, tips, and intelligent services.

 ### Errors